Moscow: Entertainment

 The city is full of clubs, restaurants, and bars.
 Tverskaya Street is also one of the busiest shopping streets in Moscow.

 The adjoining Tretyakovsky Proyezd, also south of Tverskaya Street, in Kitai-gorod, is host to upmarket boutique stores such as Bulgari, Tiffany & Co., Armani, Prada and Bentley.
 Nightlife in Moscow has moved on since Soviet times and today the city has many of the world's largest nightclubs.
-Clubs, bars, creative spaces and restaurants-turned-into-dancefloors are flooding Moscow streets with new openings every year.
 The hottest area is located around the old chocolate factory, where bars, nightclubs, galleries, cafés and restaurants are placed.

-Dream Island is an amusement park in Moscow that opened on February 29, 2020.
+Dream Island is an amusement park in Moscow that opened on 29 February 2020.
 It is the largest indoor theme park in Europe.

 The park covers 300,000 square meters.
-During the park's construction, 150 acres of nature trees unique and rare animals and birds and plants on the peninsula were destroyed.
-The appearance is in the style of a fairytale castle similar to Disneyland.
-The park has 29 unique attractions with many rides, as well as pedestrian malls with fountains and cycle paths.
 The complex includes a landscaped park along with a concert hall, a cinema, a hotel, a children's sailing school, restaurants, and shops.

 Authorities

 Moscow authorities

-According to the Constitution of the Russian Federation, Moscow is an independent federal subject of the Russian Federation, the so-called city of federal importance.
+According to the Constitution of the Russian Federation, Moscow is an independent federal subject of the Russian Federation, a city of federal importance.

 The Mayor of Moscow is the leading official in the executive, leading the Government of Moscow, which is the highest organ of executive power.

-The Moscow City Duma is the City Duma (city council or local parliament) and local laws must be approved by it.
-It includes 45 members who are elected for a five-year term on Single-mandate constituency basis.
+The Moscow City Duma is the city duma (city council or local parliament) and local laws must be approved by it.
+It includes 45 members who are elected for a five-year term on single-mandate constituency basis.

-From 2006 to 2012, direct elections of the mayor were not held due to changes in the Charter of the city of Moscow, the mayor was appointed by presidential decree.
+From 2006 to 2012, direct elections of the mayor were not held due to changes in the Charter of the city of Moscow, with the mayor appointed by presidential decree.
 The first direct elections from the time of the 2003 vote were to be held after the expiration of the current mayor in 2015, however, in connection with his resignation of his own free will, they took place in September 2013.

 Local administration is carried out through eleven prefectures, uniting the districts of Moscow into administrative districts on a territorial basis, and 125 regional administrations.
 According to the law "On the organization of local self-government in the city of Moscow", since the beginning of 2003, the executive bodies of local self-government are municipalities, representative bodies are municipal assemblies, whose members are elected in accordance with the Charter of the intracity municipality.